jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) their other employment income from 1 or more employers.
 (1) After an application is received under subsection (1A), the Commissioner may issue a special tax code for an employee, whether because the employee has 2 or more employments, or is entitled to have a net loss carried forward, or wishes to have a reduction applying to the amount of tax withheld, or for another reason.
-(1B) When a special tax code is issued for an employee under subsection (1), the Commissioner must— (a) notify the responsible department under section 24IB, if the employee asks under subsection (1AB)﻿(a) for the special tax code to apply to their New Zealand superannuation income or veteran’s pension income; or
+(1B) When a special tax code is issued for an employee under subsection (1), the Commissioner must— (a) notify the department that is for the time being responsible for administration of the Social Security Act 1964 (the responsible department) under section 24IB, if the employee asks under subsection (1AB)﻿(a) for the special tax code to apply to their New Zealand superannuation income or veteran’s pension income; or
   (b) give the employee a special tax code certificate that includes the information required under section 24F(2) and (3), if the employee asks under subsection (1AB)﻿(b) for the special tax code to apply to their other employment income from 1 or more employers.
 (2) The special tax code may—
   (a) set out a tax code to apply to a payment of salary or wages to an employee by 1 or more of their employers for a period referred to in the certificate or notification: